 The mission of Valley Christian Schools is for students to know Jesus Christ as their personal Savior, live like Him, and prepare academically, physically, socially, and spiritually, so they are enabled to make a difference in the world.

-Our vision is to equip students to transform culture today and tomorrow.
+Our vision is to equip students to be culture changers for Christ today and tomorrow.

 Philosophy of Education